paty-oliveira/data-analysis-playground/stock-analysis/fundamental-analysis/README.md

 ## Balance Sheet
 Balance sheet can be access through `balance_sheet` property.
-This property returns a `pandas` Dataframe containing 4 columns, representing the dates of annual results' release; and 73 columns with all details about assets and liabilities.
+This property returns a `pandas` Dataframe containing 4 columns, representing the dates of the last four years of annual results releases; and 73 rows with all details about assets and liabilities.

 ```python
 balance_sheet = company.balance_sheet